AWehrhahn/PySME-GUI/README.md

   - upgrade to the latest version of PySME (using the GitHub repository if necessary)
   - upgrade all PySME requirements, using the PySME requirements.txt `pip install --upgrade -r requirements.txt`
   - make a clean install by deleting node_modules and running `npm clean-install`
+  - make sure that "python" calls a python version > 3.6 (i.e. what is compatible with pysme)

 If it still doesn't work, open a pull request, or send me an email.

+## Settings

+At the first execution, the GUI will create a settings file in your "~/.sme" directory called "gui-config.json".
+At the moment this only allows you to change the default python call.
+For example if your default pyhon calls python 2, and you want the PySME GUI to use python3 instead.

 ## Build